scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    :scale: 40%
    :figclass: bht

-   Flow force acting on the inner cylinder of an annulus with varying eccentricity :math:`\varepsilon` :label:`flowForceCouette`
+   Flow force according to Equation (:ref:`Fwe`), acting on the inner cylinder of an annulus with varying eccentricity :math:`\varepsilon` :label:`flowForceCouette`

 Again, both analytical relations agree perfectly but since the numerical CFD-results for the velocity slightly diverge from the analytical solution especially towards the outer boundary (as seen in Figure :ref:`largeGapCouette`), the flow force computed from this data also shows smaller deviations.